florae123/taxi-simulator-lab/README.md

 ![Bluemix-services_connected_services](images/07_Bluemix_services_connected_services.jpg)

 ---
-# 2. Configure the needed services and apply changes to the Node-RED flow
+# 2. Configure the  services and do changes in the Node-RED flow

 ---
 ## 2.1 Import existing Node-RED flow